Translations

 Conclusion

-Well, let’s eat soon dear!
+To my wife, well, let’s eat soon, dear!
 I hope you are well enough to work tomorrow.
 Otherwise, burn a sick day to get better.
-I assume that my two-day rest of my “bionic” body parts has me ready for another work-a-day week!
+I assume that the two-day rest of my “bionic” joints has me ready for another workweek!

 Good evening, y'all.
-Oh, by the way, to my known family and friends, if you ever post a comment here, I’ll set you up to post anytime, without my moderation first.
-After all, I’m still hanging out here in the backwaters of the Interweb, but I’m working on taking over “Farcebook!"
+Oh, by the way, to known family and friends, if you ever enter a comment here, I’ll set you up to comment anytime, without moderation first.
+After all, I’m still hanging out here in the backwaters of the Internet.
+I am, however, working on taking over “Farcebook” (as I call it).